 - pain after feeding

 Nursing-related nipple soreness usually improves over time.
-In the meantime, here are some ways to enhance your breastfeeding experience:
+In the meantime, here are some ways to enhance your nursing experience:

-- Do not latch your baby until their mouth is wide open.
+- Avoid latching your baby until their mouth is wide open.
 If you feel pain, remove your baby and try to latch again, deeper.

-- Try breastfeeding in a new position so your baby’s hard palate isn’t on the same spot.
+- Try breastfeeding or chestfeeding in a new position so your baby’s hard palate isn’t on the same spot.